-- The compliance department provides you with necessary and needed information via our standard channels like phone, e-mail, web page, etc. - If in doubt about what to do in some business situations you can also contact your Local Compliance Officer or the Chief Compliance Officer at the Head Office directly - Furthermore, you can also contact your immediate supervisor or other managers.
+- The compliance department provides you with necessary and needed information via our standard channels like phone, e-mail, web page, etc. - In doubts about what to do in some business situations you can also contact directly your Local Compliance Officer or the Chief Compliance Officer at Headoffice. - Furthermore, you can also contact your immediate supervisor or other managers.